Artistic Director Risa Brainin talked with Jim Sirianni about her creative process

 Featured in American Theatre magazine as an innovative model of new play development in the U.S., LAUNCH PAD is a high-tech lab for playwrights-in-residence, UCSB theater students, faculty and guest artists.
-Led by founding Artistic Director Risa Brainin, a new play is developed each year.
-The residency culminates in a fully realized “Preview Production.”
+Led by founding Artistic Director Risa Brainin, new plays are developed each year.
 With a mix of student and professional actors, LAUNCH PAD is collaboration and experimentation in action.

 The goal for these extended residencies is three-fold: